bmechtley/pybatchdict/README.md

 I tend to use YAML to create config files for various sciency algorithms I use/make.
 I also tend to test these algorithms against various tunings of parameters, often combinatorically.
-Here's some code to indicate, in a (nested) dictionary, over which parameters you want to iterate, and generate a bunch of copies of the original dictionary.
+Here's some code to indicate, in a (nested) dictionary, over which parameters you want to iterate and generate a bunch of copies of the original dictionary.

 pybatchdict.
 ==============